The tourism levy is 4% of the purchase price of accommodation.

 Who remits the tourism levy

-The tourism levy is collected and remitted to Alberta Tax and Revenue Administration (TRA) by temporary accommodation providers in Alberta, including an:
+The tourism levy is collected and remitted to Alberta Treasury Board and Finance, Tax and Revenue Administration (TRA) by providers of temporary accommodation in Alberta, including an:

 - Operator: a person who sells, offers for sale or otherwise provides accommodation in Alberta, but does not include an online broker.